-Caliber intends to market these units accordingly in the leasing process and work closely with the tenants to determine the necessary final design considerations.
+Caliber intends to market these for-sale units accordingly and work closely with the buyers to determine the necessary final design considerations.

 The Co-Working space is something the office market has been experiencing for years now, whereby several un-related office users may utilize this space for their work place.
-Residents within the apartment complex will have the ability to utilize the co-work space for office use (cubicles and meeting space).
+Residents within the for-sale residential complex will have the ability to utilize the co-work space for office use (cubicles and meeting space).
 In addition, local workers may rent similar space within the co-work space to be near the hospital campus, the commercial center or just plainly out of the convenience and flexibility of the space.
 This unique use will provide another type of workspace to an area already heavy with medical and standard office space, hospital related uses, commercial use and restaurants uses.
 The location is positioned to be prime co-work space in a very large mixed-use area of the Shea/101 corridor.